TUDelft-DataDrivenControl/OFF/README.md

 - The flow field can change uniformly in direction and speed,
 - the FLORISv4 wake can be changed,
 - the number and location of turbines can be altered,
-- Dead-band LuT Wake steerig control is available on a controller test branch
+- Wake steerig control is available

 *Current limitations include:*
 - Heterogeneous flow field behaviour is not included,
-- Wake steerig control is not officially included yet (controller on test branch),
 - The dynamic solver is a preliminary implementation, and cannot be changed
   -  OnWaRDS \[3\] approach not yet impemented
   -  Particle model and behaviour not yet changable

 *Features include:*
-- Logging is impemented
+- Logging
 - There is an [auto-documentation framework](https://tudelft-datadrivencontrol.github.io/OFF/)
 - UML diagram of the code
 - Measurements are stored in run-folders